Health Insurance Tools | Iconic Insurance

 Private Health Plans

-Private health insurance plans (sometimes called "short-term" or "non-ACA" plans) can be purchased at any time of year.
+Private health insurance plans can be purchased at any time of year.
 There are no enrollment windows — you can apply 365 days a year.

 COBRA Continuation Coverage